cloudmesh/classes/docs/source/i524/2017/technologies.rst

      The OCCI Protocol defines the common set of names provided for the IaaS cloud services user that specify requested system requirements.
-It is often denoted as “resource templates” or “flavours”   :cite:`drescher-parak-wallom-2015`.
+It is often denoted as "resource templates" or "flavours"   :cite:`drescher-parak-wallom-2015`.

      OCCI RESTful HTTP Protocol describes communications between server and client on OCCI platform via HTTP protocol